RikuVan/svelte-custom-stores-demo/README.md

 export const state = observableStore(false)
 ```

 Now we can do all sorts of fancy things by piping our state updates through Rxjs operators, for example `store.pipe(debounceTime(400), take(5))`.
+If you are a huge fan of Rxjs, you might just stop reading here.
+But for me it is overkill in many cases.

 ## Constraining updates

-But introducing a Rxjs is a big change and potentially overkill.
 The first simple step in creating a safer, scable store, is to not allow your store's internal state to be directly over-written.
-Lets start with a simple set of buttons with which we can show or hide some components, in my odd example, some dog pictures that pop up.
-At this point we are just exporting a writable store `export state = writable(false)`, which we use in with our button controls in our `SimpleApp.svelte`.
+Lets start with a simple set of buttons with which we can show or hide some components some dog pictures that pop up.
+At this point, you may want to follow along by cloning or looking at the [example repo](https://github.com/RikuVan/svelte-custom-stores-demo).
+There are branches with versions of the app working with different custom stores.
+I am not going to go through all the code, use to make this little app, but the key parts will be a `SimpleApp.js` (later FancyApp and on branches just App), `DogPopup.js` and a store--at this point we are just exporting a writable store `export state = writable(false)` in `basic-store.js`, which we use to update state in our button controls in `SimpleApp.svelte`.

 ```js
 <div class="buttons">